anandu06dev/ng4StarterKit/README.md

 };
 ```

-The data mapper logic can be placed at different locations such as data access service, ~~domain service~~ or repository.
+The data mapper logic can be placed at different locations such as Data Access Service or in the repository.
 However in CQRS we
 handle the mapping of data queries from/to DTOs in dedicated Command/Query objects in the application layer in favor of an application service.

 **» REST, HATEOAS and the Data Mapper**<br/>